Darjusch/onlineshop/readme.md

 AND I selected ‘Product Catalog’ in main menu

-THEN I see list of products printed to console
+THEN I see list of products printed to console // Create some products

 Technical notes: